 Israel Will Be Grafted in Again

-11 “I ask then: Have they stumbled so as never to rise again?”6 God forbid!
+11 “I ask then: Have they stumbled so as never to rise again?”
+6 God forbid!
 Rather, through their fall salvation has come to the Gentiles in order to provoke the Jews to jealousy.
-12 But if their transgression means riches for the world, and their failure riches for the Gentiles, how much more their fullness!7
+12 But if their transgression means riches for the world, and their failure means riches for the Gentiles, how much more their fullness!7

 13 But I am speaking to you who are Gentiles.
 Seeing, then, that I am an apostle to the Gentiles, I magnify my ministry, 14 if by any means I might provoke my own people8 to jealousy, thereby saving some of them.
-15 For if their rejection means reconciliation for the world, what will their acceptance be if not life from the dead?
+15 For if their rejection means reconciliation for the world, what will their acceptance be, if not life from the dead?
 16 For if the first portion9 of the sacred dough is holy, the lump is holy as well; and if the root is holy, so too are the branches.
-17 Now if some of the branches were broken off, and you—like shoots of a wild olive—were grafted in among them, henceforth to partake10 of the root and fatness of the olive tree together with them, 18 see to it that you don’t brag against the branches.
-But if you do brag, remember that you don’t support the root, but the root supports you!
+17 Now if some of the branches were broken off, and you—like shoots of a wild olive—were grafted in among them, henceforth to partake10 of the root and fatness of the olive tree along with them, 18 see to it that you do not brag against the branches.
+But if you do brag, remember that you do not support the root, but the root supports you!

 Let the Gentiles be Grateful—and Fear!

 19 You will say to me then, “Branches were broken off so I could be grafted in.”
-20 True enough:11 They were indeed broken off due to unbelief, and you, due to your faith, stand.
-Nevertheless, don’t think too highly of yourself, but instead fear.
+20 True enough:11 They were indeed broken off due to unbelief; and you, due to your faith, are standing.
+Nevertheless, do not think too highly of yourself, but instead fear.
 21 For if God did not spare the natural branches, neither will he12 spare you.
 22 Behold, then, the kindness and the severity of God: on those who fell, severity, but towards you, God’s kindness, if indeed you continue in his kindness; otherwise you too will be cut off.
-23 And they—if they don’t continue in unbelief—will also be grafted in, for God is well able graft them in again.
-24 For if you were cut out from what by nature is a wild olive tree—and then, in a manner contrary to nature, grafted into a cultivated olive tree—how much more will these, the natural branches, be grafted back in to their own olive tree?
+23 And they—if they do not continue in unbelief—will also be grafted in, for God is able graft them in again.
+24 For if you were cut out from what by nature is a wild olive tree—and then, in a manner contrary to nature, grafted into a cultivated olive tree—how much more will these, the natural branches, be grafted back into their own olive tree?

 The Mystery of God’s Plan for Jew and Gentile

-25 For I do not want you to be ignorant of this mystery, brothers, lest you be wise in your own eyes: A partial hardening has fallen on Israel till the fullness of the Gentiles has come in, 26 and thus all Israel will be saved.
-Just as it is written: “The Deliverer will come out of Zion and turn away ungodliness from Jacob.
+25 For I don’t want you to be ignorant of this mystery, brothers, lest you be wise in your own eyes: A partial hardening has fallen on Israel till the fullness of the Gentiles has come in.
+26 And thus all Israel will be saved; just as it is written, “The Deliverer will come out of Zion, and he will turn away ungodliness from Jacob.
 27 And this will be13 my covenant with them, when I take away their sins.”14

 Eternal Praise for God’s Inscrutable Judgments

 33 O the depth of the riches both of the wisdom and the knowledge of God!
 How unsearchable are his judgments and his paths past tracing out!
-34 For, “Who has known the mind of the Lord, or who has been his counselor?”18 35 Or “Who has first given to him, that it might be given back again?”19 36 For from him, and through him, and for him are all things, to whom be the glory forever!
+34 For, “Who has known the mind of the Lord, or who has been his counselor?”18 35 Or “Who has first given to him, such that he must pay it back again?”19 36 For from him and through him and for him are all things, to whom be the glory forever!
 Amen.